c-neto/carlosneto.dev/blog/2025/2025-06-19-fluentbit-log-dedup.md

 # Fluent Bit: Generating Log IDs with SHA-256 Hashes for Log Deduplication

-This post explains how to prevent duplicate logs in Fluent Bit, especially when sending logs to OpenSearch.
-It covers why duplicates occur, the importance of unique log IDs, and how to use Fluent Bit’s built-in features to create SHA-256 hashes for deduplication.
+This post explores the root causes of log duplication, the necessity of generating unique log identifiers, and how to leverage Fluent Bit’s native capabilities to create SHA-256 hashes for effective deduplication without relying on external scripts or plugins.

 ## Why Do Duplicate Logs Occur in Fluent Bit?